Penis health: Identify and prevent problems

-When to see your doctor?
+When should you see your doctor?

-- Changes in the way you ejaculate
+- Changes in the way you ejaculate.

-- Abrupt changes in sexual desire
+- Sudden changes in sexual desire.

-- Bleeding during urination or ejaculation
+- Bleeding during urination or ejaculation.

-- A burning sensation when you urinate
+- A burning sensation when you urinate.

-- Discharge from your penis
+- Discharge from your penis.

-- Severe pain after trauma to your penis
+- Severe pain after trauma to your penis.

 What can I do to keep my penis healthy?